Ives ad targets transgender community, immigrants and women who get abortions

 “Thank you for making the rest of Illinois bail out Chicago teacher pensions and for giving [Mayor] Rahm [Emanuel] everything he wanted,” says an African-American woman wearing a Chicago Teachers Union T-shirt.

-Critics of the ad came out in droves, even among some Republicans.
+Critics of the ad came out in droves.
 Former Illinois Republican party chairman Pat Brady said in a tweet this is the Ives “we have known for years.
 There is no room in the Republican Party for racist, bigoted, homophobic candidates like her.”

+And on Saturday, Illinois Republican Party Chairman Tim Schneider said Ives should pull the ad and “immediately apologize to the Illinoisans who were negatively portrayed in a cowardly attempt to stoke political division.”

+“There is no place in the Illinois Republican Party for rhetoric that attacks our fellow Illinoisans based on their race, gender or humanity,” Schneider said in a statement.
+“Representative Ives’ campaign ad does not reflect who we are as the Party of Lincoln and as proud residents of our great and diverse state.”

 Equality Illinois said Ives is “launching a campaign of division and rancor.”